AlaaKH123/Pipline-DevSecOps/README.md

    sudo systemctl status prometheus
    ```

-   You can access Prometheus in a web browser using your server's IP and port 9090:
+   We can access Prometheus in a web browser using your server's IP and port 9090:

    `http://<your-server-ip>:9090`

    **Installing Node Exporter:**

-   Create a system user for Node Exporter and download Node Exporter:
+   We create a system user for Node Exporter and download Node Exporter:

    ```bash
    sudo useradd --system --no-create-home --shell /bin/false node_exporter